Daylily-Informatics/UltraQC/.github/ISSUE_TEMPLATE/general_question.md

 ---
 name: General question
-about: Ask a question about anything MegaQC
+about: Ask a question about anything UltraQC
-title: Question about MegaQC
+title: Question about UltraQC
 labels: question
 assignees: ""
 ---